arduino/docs-content/content/hardware/08.edu/solution-and-kits/matter-discovery-bundle/datasheet/datasheet.md

 ### Recommended Operating Conditions

 <p style="text-align: justify;">The table below provides a comprehensive guideline for the optimal use of the Arduino Matter Discovery Bundle, outlining typical operating conditions and design limits.
-The operating conditions of the Matter Discovery Bundle are largely determined by its components' specifications.</p>
+The operating conditions of the Arduino Matter Discovery Bundle are largely determined by its components' specifications.</p>

 |      **Parameter**     |    **Symbol**   | **Min** | **Typ** | **Max** | **Unit** |
 |:----------------------:|:---------------:|:-------:|:-------:|:-------:|:--------:|